 My habit was to eat a bar about 45 minutes before a workout—with lots of water.
 The result?
 A steady energy flow that, I think, made me feel stronger throughout.
 That’s right, I believe I rocked my workouts on SoLo.

 If I Could Change One Thing: They’re on the sweet-toothish side, so if you’re more into savory snacks, these might not be your jam.
 Most of the bars are hovering around 18-20 grams of sugars from sources such as fruit purees, honey, brown rice syrup and fructose.
 Nothing artificial and no high-fructose corn syrup.

 Should You Try Them: Yeah, of course, they’re only somewhere around $2.50 each.
-Try them as a pre/post workout snack.
+Try them as a pre/post workout or travel snack.
 Shop the website from Canada or the U.S.: www.soloenergybar.ca.
-Also in select stores, including Loblaws and Shopper’s Drug Mart.
+Also in select stores, including Loblaws, Whole Foods and Shopper’s Drug Mart.